UdaraAlwis/DotNET-Learn/rest-api-course/README.md

 ...
 ```

-The in the Endpoint declaration add the versioning info
+Then in the Endpoint declaration add the versioning info

 ```csharp
 public static IEndpointRouteBuilder MapGetAllMovies(this IEndpointRouteBuilder app)